occupythemind/occupythemind/README.md

 - 👋 Hi, I’m @occupythemind
-- 👀 I’m interested in all about computer 💻
+- 👀 I’m interested in learning and knowing all about the computer 💻
 - 🌱 I’m currently learning web development
 - 💞️ I’m looking to collaborate on web applications
 - 📫 You can reach me on GitHub first